| Name | Omaha Bridge #15 Chicago, St. Paul, Minneapolis & Omaha Railway Bridge #15 |

 In 1881, the StP&SC would be sold to the Chicago, St. Paul, Minneapolis & Omaha Railway (Omaha Road).
 The Omaha Road would come under control of the Chicago & North Western Railway (C&NW) the next year.
 The C&NW had developed a large network of railroad lines in the Midwest, with the Omaha Road serving as the northern extent of the company.
 This route became the main line of the Western District of the Omaha Road.
 Several improvements were made to the line in the late 19th and early 20th Centuries.
 Between 1898 and 1906, several sections of the line were realigned between Blakeley, Minnesota and Mankato.
 In 1957, the C&NW leased the Omaha Road, and the C&NW purchased the company in 1972.
 The C&NW was purchased by Union Pacific Railroad (UP) in 1995.
 UP still operates the St. Paul to St. James segment as the Mankato Subdivision and the St. James to Sioux City segment as the Worthington Subdivision.
 The line remains a mainline for UP, connecting St. Paul to Sioux City and providing UP with a mainline into the Twin Cities.

-View an article detailing construction of this bridge.
+View an article discussing the construction of this bridge (digitalized by Google)

 Bobtail spans were rarely used by railroads, due to the additional engineering required to properly counterbalance the span.
 Several bobtail spans were constructed by the Milwaukee Road, particularly in Chicago and Milwaukee.
+It is believed this is the only span of this design that has ever been constructed over the Mississippi River.
 Overall, the bridge appears to be in fair to good condition, with no significant deterioration noted.
 The author has ranked this bridge as being highly significant, due to the unique design.
 Few alternations have been made to the structure since the original construction.

 Citations